Giotto12138/Cryptographic-Systems-Coding/README.md

 # Practical-Cryptographic-Systems

-how to use the program, look at instructions.txt file.
+The instructions.txt file includes how to use the program.